To determine if the concentration of potassium in your blood is within normal range.

 A blood sample taken from a vein in the arm

-Potassium is present in all body fluids, but most potassium is within your cells, with only a very small amount in the serum or plasma component of the blood.
-If potassium goes too low or too high, your health may be impaired.
-An abnormal concentration can alter the function of the nerves and muscles; for example, in extreme cases you may experience heart rhythm disturbances or the heart muscle may even lose its ability to contract.
+Potassium is present in all body fluids, but most potassium is within your cells.
+Only a very small amount of potassium is contained within the serum or plasma component of the blood.
+In health, the amount of potassium within serum is tightly controlled, however, many illnesses / drugs can cause concentrations of potassium to become too high or too low.
+An abnormal concentration can alter the function of the nerves and muscles including those of the heart.I In extreme cases you may experience disturbances to your heart beat or the heart muscle may even lose its ability to contract.

 How is the sample collected for testing?

 A blood sample is taken by needle from a vein in the arm.

 Is any test preparation needed to ensure the quality of the sample?